 They did an excellent job of really bringing together the bloggers, podcasters, and writers behind the FIRE movement.
 There is decades of FIRE history and growth represented in these appearances.

-The film introduces one pathway to financial freedom to a broad audience.
+The Playing with FIRE Documentary introduces one pathway to financial freedom to a broad audience.
 For those who were intrigued to know more, it provided them with an example of one couple’s journey on the path to financial independence.

 If you know someone who is: